SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Mercury Systems, Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of Februa...

-(MENAFN- PR Newswire) NEW YORK, Dec.
-18, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Mercury Systems, Inc..
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Mercury Systems, Inc.

 Shareholders who purchased shares of MRCY during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.